brandisher/openshift-and-gotemplates-workshop/README.md

 ```
 Success!

-To recap, in this section we've covered:
+#### Recap
+* We learned how to interrogate the output from the API in order to write our gotemplate.
-* Retrieving a value by referencing a key in an object.
+* We learned how to return an individual value by using a key from the structure that's returned.
-* Using range to iterate through a list of objects.
+* We learned how to use `range` to iterate over a list of objects.
+* We learned how to access a nested key's value with `.metadata.name`.

 ### Step 3: Using a gotemplate file
 The `oc` utility has an additional option for using gotemplates which is `-o go-template-file=`.
 In this section we'll move our gotemplate to a file, and build a more robust set of the details for our pod list.